 Before long, as you learn your way around WP, you’ll soon discover how to make a living blogging.
 The idea will jump right out!
 You’ll begin forming a community that’ll support your work and efforts — and with this community come opportunities to monetize and build something great.

 Create your blog in just 30 minutes and show the world what you have to say.
-Share ideas, thoughts, or your expertise to your readers and be ready to mix with the online community.
+Share ideas, thoughts, or your expertise with your readers, and be ready to mix with the online community.